Michaelangel007/perl_crap_reference/README.md

 # Perl: The Complete (Crap) Reference

+A.K.A _Binary Search Revisited_

+Why would someone take the time to write binary search in this day and age?

+Because:

+1. The only way to remain a good programmer is to constantly practice the basics, and
+2. It is trivial to write.
+See [Typical crappy Binary Search vs a Clean one ](#typical-crappy-binary-search-vs-a-clean-one) but we're getting ahead of ourselves.

+I was cleaning out my old computer books and came a Perl book.
 In [Perl: The Complete Reference](https://www.amazon.com/Perl-Complete-Reference-Martin-Brown/dp/0072120002/), Chapter 19, _Perl Compiler_, Page 638, the author compares the speed of Perl with C.
 He gives various small examples: